gvwilson/thirdbit/src/2018/03/16/chariots.md

 and [Lighthouse Labs](https://lighthouselabs.ca/),
 whose agendas are set more by "how can I do something useful?" than by "what do Computer Science departments teach?"
-This is also why I want to help people working in those initiatives to learn more about evidence-based pedagogy in general, and computing education research in particular: all too often,
+This is also why I want to help people working in those initiatives learn more about evidence-based pedagogy in general, and computing education research in particular: all too often,
 I think people working in free-range initiatives throw a lot of very useful babies out with the bathwater they view as "just theory".

 I'm going to have to learn a lot of things I don't know in order to help build bridges between these two groups.
 [This workshop](http://teachtogether.tech) is a start, and I'll continue recording what I discover here.
 Pointers, suggestions, experience reports, and introductions are always welcome.